Fakultät für Wirtschafts- und Sozialwissenschafen

 Postfach 70 08 22

-Louise Wiuff Moe is a post-doctural researcher at the Helmut Schmidt University, in the project of ‘Interface Conflicts in African Security Governance’ (with the DFG-research group ‘Overlapping Spheres of Authority’).
-Her research combines theoretical and empirical perspectives on security governance, peacebuilding and liberal interventionism, with a particular regional focus on Africa.
-Her most recent work focuses on changing norms and practices of interventionism, interfaces of peacebuilding and military operations, inter-organisational conflict and collaboration in military operations in Africa and comparative perspectives on security governance in the Global South.
+Louise Wiuff Moe is an associated researcher at the Helmut Schmidt University, on the project of ‘Interface Conflicts in African Security Governance’ (with the DFG-research group ‘Overlapping Spheres of Authority’).
+Her research combines theoretical and empirical perspectives on security governance, securitization, peacebuilding and conflict transformation, with a regional focus on Africa.
+Her recent work explores changing norms and practices of interventionism; inter-organisational conflict and collaboration in peace operations in Africa and; spatializing effects of intervention activities in the Somali context.